z-aqib/personal-website/steps.md

 ```

 ### STEP 35
-now we will add contents for the experience and education tab. we will duplicate the div ```tab-contents``` and replace the contents now to experience
+now we will add contents for the experience and education tab. we will duplicate the div ```tab-contents``` and replace the contents now to experience, same for education
 ```
 <div class="tab-content">
     <ul>